2019, interactive audiovisual installation

 The piece reflects our need to embody immaterial concepts to further probe them.
 It is thus drawing unseen approaches of how to interact with all the hidden layers of our society.

 Composed of a network of intersecting light rays, the installation is following a focal point in a virtual space, passing along invisible forms and architectures.

 A series of virtual patterns and objects are drawn and traced by the array of real light rays, thus continuously revealing them.
 The multichannel sound is following this localisation process as well and further materializes the hidden virtual environment.

-The public can directly interact with the virtual space thanks to game controllers, enabling the spectator to explore it on their own.
+The public can directly interact with the virtual space thanks to game controllers, enabling the audience to explore it on its own.

 08.2019 Lethargy Festival – Zürich (CH)